spinozakotlin/spinozakotlin.github.io/pages/contact.md

 ---

 <h1 class="no-margin-top">Get involved</h1>
-Do you have a passion for Java and web frameworks?
-Do you want to work on one of the most popular Java web frameworks in the world?
-We're always looking for people to join Spark Framework.
+Do you have a passion for expressive Kotlin frameworks?
+Do you want to work on the frontline of expressive programming?
+We're always looking for people to join Spinoza.
 If you're interested in contributing, click on the "Fork me on Github" banner in the top right corner and start coding, or contact one of the team members to learn how you can help out.

 ### Found a vulnerability?
 Please try to email us.
 If this fails, follow [these steps](/news#best-practice-for-reporting-vulnerabilities).

 ### Technical questions?
-Please use [stack overflow](http://stackoverflow.com/questions/tagged/spark-java) with the "spark-java" tag.
+Please use [stack overflow](http://stackoverflow.com/questions/tagged/spinoza) with the "spinoza" tag.

 ## The Team
 If you have questions that can't be asked elsewhere, please contact the most appropriate team member.
-We're usually pretty friendly, but questions like "How do I add Spark to Maven", should be asked on [stack overflow](http://stackoverflow.com/questions/tagged/spark-java) with the "spark-java" tag.
+We're usually pretty friendly, but questions like "How do I add Spinoza to Gradle", should be asked on [stack overflow](http://stackoverflow.com/questions/tagged/spinoza) with the "spinoza" tag.

 <div class="team">
 {% include macros/teamMember.html